sshaaf/sshaaf.github.io/content/post/2024-07-23-embracing-the-future-of-app-mod-with-konveyor-ai.md

 One of the standout features of Kai is its model-agnostic approach.
 Unlike other solutions, Kai doesn’t bundle any specific large language model (LLM).
 Instead, it extends Konveyor to interact with various LLMs, providing the flexibility to use the best-suited model for each specific migration context.
 This approach ensures that organizations can optimize their migration strategies without being locked into a single technology.

 ## Practical usecase: From Java EE to Quarkus
+> The demo in the following video has changed.
+View this post for [installation instructions](https://shaaf.dev/post/2025-02-22-migrating-javaee-to-quarkus-using-konveyor-ai/)

 {{< youtube cXJPHdETwcY >}}